surajshetiya/surajshetiya.github.io/_posts/2018-07-17-Google-foobar.md

 25 26 / 27 28
 29 / 30 31 32
 <br/>
 For row 1 we can calculate XOR(17-1) = XOR(16), and then perfrom xor operation with XOR(20).
+For row 2, we can calculate XORs at 21-1 = 20 and 23, for row 3 at 24 and 26.
 We can continue this process along each row and then combine the results by performing xor.
-The code for the approach above is below implemented in python language.
+The code for the approach in python language is as below.
 <br/>
 ```python
 def XOR(n):